dzchoi/Lazy-evaluated-matrix-module/README.md

 matrix D = A + C;  // matrix<double> since A and C are matrix<double>.
 ~~~

-Even when we create a mutable matrix, which does not include any information about its elements, we can still omit `T`.
+Even when we create a mutable matrix at first, which is 0x0 matrix and does not include any information about its elements, we can still omit `T`.
 In this case, `double` is defaulted.
 ~~~C++
 matrix A;  // matrix<double> by default
 matrix<int> B;  // matrix<int> as specified